23 Korean Dramas to Jumpstart Your Korean Learning in 2023

 The bonds all five unique doctors share is put on display in a stunning feature of the power of friendship.
 With the characters in different wards of the hospital, you get the chance to hear a wide variety of medical terminology.

-Choose a drama you like.
+Choose a drama you like

-There are tons of options, so choose series that are based on your personal preferences, favorite hobbies, or topics you want to learn more about.
-(Or just find the ones with your favorite Korean actors.)
+If you genuinely enjoy what you’re watching, you’re much more likely to keep at it!
+There are tons of options, so choose Korean TV shows that are based on your personal preferences or topics you want to learn more about.

 Want some more guidance?
 Here’s a breakdown of 15 popular and iconic dramas to further improve your knowledge of Korean pop culture:

-Watch actively.
+Watch actively

-Watch with Korean subtitles.
+Watch with Korean subtitles

-Read along.
+Read along

 Another great exercise is to read the subtitles out loud and act the part.
 It’s a challenging activity that will greatly improve your reading speed.
+Practice makes perfect!

-Focus on the plot.
+Focus on the plot

 Before you get started, try reading the plot of your favorite drama on Drama Wiki.
 This will indicate what the drama is really about, which is particularly helpful for understanding the story in Korean.